 Can you guess what happened two days later?

 We went to a concert, then to our favorite diner, and I ordered a turkey club, vowing to restart the clock again the next day.
 I did, and a few days later at a friend’s wedding, I couldn’t resist the shrimp cocktail they had placed at our table right in front of me, and I had one jumbo shrimp with cocktail sauce, eating the rest of my meal vegan.
 At that point I saw a pattern and I made a decision.
 This was something I wanted to do for the long haul, so I promised myself I would try my very best, but I didn’t restart the clock, I just kept going, taking these moments as part of the learning curve, until my rebel side calmed down, until I found how to make the meals I loved and that would satisfy all the cravings I had, and until I found my sweet spot.
 It’s odd but after making that decision, after accepting that there was going to be a learning curve, these moments happened less and less and dwindled without me even noticing when or how that happened.
-What is it about that forbidden fruit that makes it so darn appealing to all of us?

 It’s what we do next that counts